home-assistant/home-assistant.io/source/_integrations/google_generative_ai_conversation.markdown

 This conversation agent is unable to control your house.
 The Google Generative AI conversation agent can be used in automations, but not as a [sentence trigger](/docs/automation/trigger/#sentence-trigger).
 It can only query information that has been provided by Home Assistant.
 To be able to answer questions about your house, Home Assistant will need to provide Google Generative AI with the details of your house, which include areas, devices and their states.

-This integration requires an API key to use, [which you can generate here](https://makersuite.google.com/app/apikey).
+This integration requires an API key to use, [which you can generate here](https://aistudio.google.com/app/apikey), and to be in one of the [available regions](https://ai.google.dev/gemini-api/docs/available-regions).

 {% include integrations/config_flow.md %}